emacsmirror/inhibit-mouse/README.md

 Additionally, *inhibit-mouse* allows re-enabling the mouse when the mode is disabled, which is not supported by *disable-mouse*.

+### What motivates the author to disable the mouse in Emacs?

+The author disables the mouse in Emacs:
+- To prevent accidental clicks or cursor movements that can change the cursor position unexpectedly.
+- To reinforce a keyboard-centric workflow, helping to avoid the habit of relying on the mouse for navigation.

+Some may suggest that the author could modify the touchpad settings at the OS level.
+However, he prefers not to disable the touchpad entirely, as it remains useful in other applications, such as web browsers.

 ## Author and License

 The `inhibit-mouse` Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.